jscastro-asu/100daysofcode/README.md

 -------------
-Python Learning AppBrewery #100daysofcode

-**BEGINNER**

 Day 1
 - Variables

-Day 2
-- Data Types and Manipulate Strings
+Day 2- Data Types and Manipulate Strings

-Day 3
-- Control Flow and Logical Operators
+Day 3- Control Flow and Logical Operators

-Day 4
-- Randomization and Lists
+Day 4- Randomization and Lists

 Day 5
 - Loops

-Day 6
-- Functions and Karel
+Day 6- Functions and Karel
 - This module is in Reeborg.
 Exercises with my answers are at:

 Hurdle 2 https://bit.ly/3m8okRl